WurthElektronik/FeatherWings/Sensor2CloudConnectivity/README.md

 ## Introduction

 Würth Elektronik eiSos offers different product development boards in the FeatherWing form factor.
 Access to the Feather eco-system offers unlimited possibilities.
-One such example is described here with the combination of [Adafruit Feather M0 Express](https://www.adafruit.com/product/3403) with the [Sensor FeatherWing](../SensorFeatherWing)  and the [Calypso FeatherWing](../CalypsoWiFiFeatherWing).
+One such example is described here with the combination of an [Adafruit Feather M0 Express](https://www.adafruit.com/product/3403) with our [Sensor FeatherWing](../SensorFeatherWing)  and [Calypso Wi-Fi FeatherWing](../CalypsoWiFiFeatherWing).

 A typical IoT application involves sensing the environment through sensors, collecting the sensor data and passing it on to the cloud.
 The cloud platform then offers possibilities to further process and visualize data.
-In this example, the data from the sensors on the Sensor FeatherWing is read and forwarded to the cloud platform via Calypso FeatherWing.
+In this example, the data from the sensors on the Sensor FeatherWing is read and forwarded to the cloud platform via Calypso Wi-Fi FeatherWing.
 Currently, the data can be sent to one of the following cloud platforms.

 * [Microsoft Azure](azure/)
 * [Amazon AWS](aws/)

 ### Installing the tools

-* Install Visual Studio Code on the platform of your choice following the [instructions](code.visualstudio.com/docs)
+* Install Visual Studio Code on the platform of your choice following the [instructions](https://code.visualstudio.com/docs).
-* Follow the instructions to install [PlatformIO IDE](platformio.org/install/ide?install=vscode) extension.
+* Follow the instructions to install [PlatformIO IDE](https://platformio.org/platformio-ide) extension.
 * Please follow the steps described under [Azure](azure/) or [AWS](aws/) to set-up the device in the corresponding cloud platform.

 ### Code configuration

-The quick start example for the Calypso Wi-Fi FeatherWing demonstrates connection to the Moquitto MQTT sever and data transmission.
+The quick start example for the Calypso Wi-Fi FeatherWing demonstrates a connection to the Moquitto MQTT server and data transmission.

 1. Prerequisites for running this example:
-    * A Wi-Fi access point with WPA2 personal security and a known password
+    * A Wi-Fi access point with WPA2 personal security and a known password.
     * For Azure, the IoT-Hub has to be configured as described in the [Azure](azure/) section.
     * For AWS, the IoT Core has to be configured as described in the [AWS](aws/).